-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Health and wellness education programs (continued) 24-Hour NurseLine There is no coinsurance or copay for the 24-Hour NurseLine.
-The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Health and wellness education programs (continued) Non-standard services that call for an added fee are not part of the Silver&Fit program and will not be reimbursed.
+The Silver&Fit program is provided by American Specialty Health fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
+Silver&Fit, Silver&Fit Signature Series, and Silver&Fit Connected! are trademarks of ASH.
+Participating facilities and fitness chains may vary by location and are subject to change.
+Kits and rewards are subject to change.
+For more information or to sign up for this program, visit www.SilverandFit.com or call Silver&Fit toll free at (877) 427-4788.
+TTY users call (877) 710-2746.
+24-Hour NurseLine ce or copay for the 24- The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 Available 24-hours, 7 days a week.
 You can call our 24-Hour NurseLine at (855) 834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
 TTY users should call (844) 514-3774.
+Hour Nu ırseLine.
 A nurse may call you back with additional advice and information based on your health questions and needs.
-Hearing services (Medicare covered) No prior authorization required.
-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$35 copay per Medicare-covered exam 50% coinsurance Hearing services (routine) No prior authorization required.
-The amount you pay for these services do not apply to your yearly maximum outof-pocket amount.
-We cover: \$0 copay per exam Not covered One routine hearing exam per calendar year.
-Basic hearing evaluations performed by your provider are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Hearing services (Medicare covered) \$35 copay per 50% coinsurance No prior authorization required.
+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Medicare-covered exam